rust-lang/book/src/ch03-05-control-flow.md

 #### Conditional Loops with `while`

 A program will often need to evaluate a condition within a loop.
 While the condition is `true`, the loop runs.
-When the condition ceases to be `true`, the program calls `break`, stopping the loop.
+When the condition ceases to be `false`, the program calls `break`, stopping the loop.
 It’s possible to implement behavior like this using a combination of `loop`, `if`, `else`, and `break`; you could try that now in a program, if you’d like.
 However, this pattern is so common